Speak up for Children - Make a Positive Difference

 When we receive your reference list, we will email each of them our reference questionnaire and notify you as we receive their confidential responses.
 Please do not ask your references to submit recommendation letters as we must have them complete our standard form.

 Once we receive your application and reference list, we will contact you to schedule an interview.
 Upon successful completion of your interview, we will work with you to conduct your background screening before training begins.

 You've successfully completed the interview and screening process.

-Chose a child or youth.
-Our case management staff will help you review cases so that you can choose a child that is a good match for you.
+Choose a child or youth.
+Our case management staff will work with you to select a child or youth on our waitlist who will benefit from your skills and experience.
 A trusting and positive volunteer-child relationship will be the foundation of your success.